irvanmalik48/laterano/README.md

 # Laterano

-A stupid simple comment system for all things considered.
+A stupid simple comment system, all things considered.
 Equipped with file based "database".
 Easily manageable, no authentication needed, plaintext-based and headache-free.

 This project is still WIP.